Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter

-at the redshift $z_r = 3200$, and thus we see that the early contribution of dark energy at this redshift is well below the big-bang nucleosynthesis (BBN) constraint $\Omega_{\text{DE}} < 0.045$ \cite{Bean:2001wt}.
-The length of this radiation phase is in agreement with the constraint given in Ref. \cite{Alvarez:2019ues}.
-We also note that the equation of state of dark energy is $w_\text{DE} \approx - 1 / 3$, meaning that this early dark energy fluid is dominated by the kinetic term of the 2-form field.
-From $z_r \approx 3200$ the Universe is dust-dominated ($\Omega_b + \tilde{\Omega}_\text{CDM} \approx 1$ and $w_{\text{eff}} \approx 0$) until $z_r \approx 0.3$ at the matter-dark energy transition.
-Tacitly
+and thus we observe that the early contribution of dark energy at this redshift adheres to the big-bang nucleosynthesis (BBN) constraint $\Omega_{\text{DE}} < 0.045$~\cite{Bean:2001wt}.
+The duration of this radiation phase aligns with constraints provided in Ref.~\cite{Alvarez:2019ues}.
+Furthermore, we note that the equation of state of dark energy is $w_\text{DE} \approx - 1 / 3$, indicating that this early dark energy fluid is primarily governed by the kinetic term of the 2-form field.